aysegulpekel/game-of-life/README.md

 * If the cell has exactly 3 neighbours, then it regenerates itself.
 * If the cell has more than 3 neighbours, then it dies because of the overpopulation.
 #### The challenge
-    With this simulation, it is not allowed to use any conditional statement for these rules.
+    With this simulation, it is not allowed to use any conditional statement for the predefined rules part.

 ## Requirements
 * Java 8+
-* Maven 2+
+* Maven 3+

 ## How to run?